stuartpb/ach/README.md

 [Spec]: http://www.w3.org/TR/cors/
 [MDN]: https://developer.mozilla.org/en-US/docs/HTTP/Access_control_CORS

-## Does this prevent unauthorized requests to my domain?
+## Does Cross-Origin Resource Sharing prevent unauthorized requests?

 **No.** Responding with Access-Control headers only serves as a mechanism to communicate to user's browsers when they should *allow* sites on other domains